Healthy Christian fellowship groups

 - Quickly “forgive whatever needs to be forgiven” for the benefit of the community (2 Corinthians 2:10-11);

-- Learn about and be armed for spiritual warfare (Ephesians 6:12);
+- Learn about and be armed against attacks and temptations from the enemy (Ephesians 6:12);

 - Learn to test if certain ideas, suggestions or behaviour (1 John 4:1) are really from the Holy Spirit or from the enemy whose purpose is to deceive, discourage, disunite and destroy; and